MikeKovarik/rage-edit/README.md

   await Registry.set('HKLM\\SOFTWARE\\Overwatch')
   console.log('Written to HKLM with admin priviledges.')
 } catch(err) {
-  console.log(`Couldn't write to HKLM without admin priviledges.`) }
+  console.log(`Couldn't write to HKLM without admin privileges.`) }
 ```

-### <a name="caveats.error-suppresion"></a>Error suppresion
+### <a name="caveats.error-suppresion"></a>Error suppression

 `rage-edit` deliberately suppresses error `The system was unable to find the specified registry key or value` that is thrown by the `reg` command when a non-existent value or key is queried.
-Instead the promise is resolve with `undefined`.
+Instead, the promise is resolved with `undefined`.

 All other errors (especially `Access is denied`) are thrown as expected and the promise will be rejected.